What to Do if Your Uber or Lyft Gets In a Car Accident

 Many people rely on others to drive them every day.
 When you use Uber or Lyft, you expect a smooth ride – but what happens when you’re involved in an accident?
-The Philadelphia personal injury and car accident lawyers at The Reiff Law Firm are here to explain what happens when you’re in an accident in an Uber or Lyft, and what you should do next.
+The Philadelphia car accident lawyers at The Reiff Law Firm are here to explain what happens when you’re in an accident in an Uber or Lyft, and what you should do next.
 We will also touch on how you can get compensation for an Uber or Lyft accident in Philadelphia, whether you were a rider, pedestrian, or another driver.

 How to Handle an Uber/Lyft Accident as a Passenger

 If you were a passenger in an Uber or Lyft accident, you may be wondering what you should do next.
 If you were injured, you may have medical expenses you need covered, might be out of work because of your injuries, or could be suffering from the pain.
-In any case, you may want to consider taking your case to an experienced car accident attorney in Pennsylvania.
+In any case, you may want to consider taking your case to an experienced car accident attorney in Chester, PA.

 Uber and Lyft’s websites are not particularly clear with instructions for riders in case of an accident.
 They do, however, instruct their drivers to always call 911, always make sure their passengers are okay, and get everyone who needs it medical attention.
 On top of that, both of these are businesses looking to keep customers safe and loyal.
 Lyft even has a “Trust and Safety Team,” which reaches out to passengers in the event of an accident with insurance information and attempts to manage the crisis.